 The OCBC Deferred Share Plan ("Plan") aims to increase the performance-orientation and retention factor in compensation packages of executives, and foster an ownership culture within the organisation.
 Group executives holding the rank or equivalent rank of Assistant Manager and above, and any Group Executive Director selected by the Remuneration Committee are eligible to participate in the Plan.
-In 2007, the participants are executives of the Bank, selected overseas locations and subsidiaries.
+In 2008, the participants are executives of the Bank, selected overseas locations and subsidiaries.

-The share awards are granted annually to eligible executives, the value of which is presently equal to 25% of their total variable performance bonus for the year.
-The OCBC shares granted are acquired from the market in accordance with guidelines established under the Plan.
+The share awards are granted annually to eligible executives, the value of which is presently at least 25% of their total variable performance bonus for the year.
 The share awards will vest with the executives at the end of three years.
 Prior to the vesting date, the executives will not be accorded voting rights on the shares.
+Shares granted are allocated from treasury shares or acquired from the market in accordance with guidelines established under the Plan.

-In 2007, the Remuneration Committee approved amendments to the Plan to adjust unvested deferred share grants to take into account dividends declared by the Bank.
+The unvested deferred share grants will be adjusted to take into account dividends declared by the Bank.
 The additional shares granted in respect of this adjustment are acquired from the market in accordance with guidelines established under the Plan.